dcbpw/tpc-2017-dc/README.md

 * It's okay, so far, for mobile
 * The map is a screenshot from a leaflet style that seemed appropriate... we'd probably be better off just usting a leaflet directly, but I had some trouble getting the original iframe map to play with attempts to tuck it neatly into the figure frame.

+## Not a replacement!

+This is just stolen from the front page of the pre-existing draft; no attempt to conform to anything or use the rest... expression of aesthetic only.
+Just switch your branch and run something like ( python -m SimpleHTTPServer 8000 ) for a look.

 ## Author

 J.E.
 Turcotte